socialtables/react-spectrum/README.md

 # [React Spectrum](http://socialtables.github.io/react-spectrum/)

+Originally began as a fork of [React Color](http://github.com/casesandberg/react-color)

 * **7 Different Pickers** - Sketch, Photoshop, Chrome and many more

 * **Popup or Block** - It can be used it as a popup or always visible